ghc-proposals/ghc-proposals/proposals/0000-type-variable-scoping.rst

 #.
 These new declaration forms introduce local type synonyms in terms, which scope over the same
    region of code that other declarations in the same ``let`` / ``where`` clause scope over.

-   Like other type synonyms, local type synonyms may not be recursive.
+   Semantically, these type synonyms are just shorthand for their right-hand sides.
+They can always be eagerly expanded.
+Accordingly, and like other type synonyms, local type synonyms may not be recursive.

 #.
 Wildcards are allowed in the right-hand side of local synonyms.
 At usage sites of the
    synonym, the synonym is expanded.
 It is an error if that location does not allow wildcards.